 We were new to this district so this was our first year at Bear Valley and after reading some of the reviews I was a bit nervous that we would have a bad experience.
 But fortunately that was not the case and me and my child both love the school and staff!
 They have an awesome robotics team that has won a lot of competitions (there is a huge yellow trophy made of Legos in the office that they won at Lego Land) and they have BVTV where the students learn about production and make T.V commercials for the school.
 From what I hear a lot of districts are really wanting BVTV at there schools because it is such a great program.
 They are getting an awesome new principal for 2014-2015 and the PTA is really great and helps out so much!
 I am expecting nothing but great things to come for the remainder of my child's time here.

 Bear Valley Middle School is a public middle school in Escondido.
-The principal of Bear Valley Middle School is Mark Garner and can be contacted at email@example.com.
-1,150 students go to Bear Valley Middle School and identify as Multiracial, Asian, and Hispanic.
-18% of the Bear Valley Middle School students have "limited English proficiency."
-49% of the 1,150 students here get reduced lunch prices.
-The student to teacher ratio at Bear Valley Middle School is 21:1.
+The principal of Bear Valley Middle School is Angel Gotay, who can be contacted at firstname.lastname@example.org.
+1,150 students go to Bear Valley Middle School and identify mostly as Hispanic; Asian; and White, non-Hispanic.
+24% of the Bear Valley Middle School students have "limited English proficiency."
+55% of the 1,150 students here have subsidized lunches.
+The ratio of students to teachers at Bear Valley Middle School is 21:1.
 Light & Life Christian School is one of the nearest middle schools.

 - Theater drama

 |Native Hawaiian or Other Pacific Islander||0.3%||19093%|

 |Students eligible for free or reduced-price lunch program||55%||57%|